GENERAL ENQUIRIES

 The annual Winchelsea Art Exhibition is held over the August Bank Holiday weekend and organised by the Millennium Artefacts Society.
 The event is held to raise funds to support the upkeep of the various Millennium Artefacts in the town, namely the splendid Town Sign opposite the New Inn, the Millennium Tapestry in the church and the Town Beacon at the site of the old windmill.

 Winchelsea New Hall is a community space to hire.
 The hall celebrated its 90th birthday in 2016.
 It is a large and light hall with a good stage and kitchen facilities.
-The hall can be hired for £13 per hour for one-off events; £10 for regular users; £15 for commercial.
-There is a special rate for wedding receptions.
-For hall bookings please email newhallbooking@winchelsea.com, or phone or 07379 537304.
 Full information on the New Hall pages.
+For hall bookings please email newhallbooking@winchelsea.com, or phone or 07941 458628.

 Winchelsea New Hall, Rectory Lane, Winchelsea, East Sussex, TN36 4AA.